nixos-bsd/nixbsd/README.md

 the stdenv that also affects stdenv, so you have to rebuild everything from bootstrap.

-This will require a fair amount of work to clean up to an upstreamable state, but it should not require masive reorganization
+This will require a fair amount of work to clean up to an upstreamable state, but it should not require massive reorganization

 ### [NixBSD](https://github.com/nixos-bsd/nixbsd)
 This repository contains modules for building a system, like the `nixos` directory in nixpkgs.